TheGuyFromTheApprentice/ActiveGraphNetworks/README.md

 ### **4. Multi-Domain Integration: Cross-Industry Application**

 AGNs excel across industries like healthcare, legal, finance, supply chain management, and defense.
 Their ability to integrate data from multiple domains creates a holistic, interconnected system capable of efficient cross-referencing and analysis.
-Here’s how AGNs operate in diverse fields:

 #### **Healthcare: Patient Care Management**